Ah Xian

 Ah Xian (born 1960) is a Chinese-born artist based in Sydney, Australia.

 Early life

-Ah Xian was born in Beijing, China, in 1960.
+Ah Xian was born Liu Ji Xian, in Beijing, China, in 1960.
 While both of Xian's parents worked at universities, Xian worked as a mechanical fitter and in a factory.
 Xian taught himself how to paint, though at one point was jailed overnight by the Chinese Communist Party for producing nude paintings.
+He adopted the name Ah Xian in 1983.

 In 1989, Xian travelled to Australia to visit the University of Tasmania.
-He briefly returned to Beijing, but did not stay as the Tiananmen Square massacre on 4 June motivated him to leave China.
+He briefly returned to Beijing, but did not stay as the 1989 Tiananmen Square protests and massacre on 4 June motivated him to leave China.
 After leaving China, he applied for asylum in Australia.
 Though his application was initially rejected in 1989, he was granted residency in Australia in 1995.